8th Ukrainian Verkhovna Rada: Leadership (November 2014 – April 2016)

-On November 27, 2014, the parliament elected Volodymyr Groysman from the Petro Poroshenko Bloc as the Chairman of the Verkhovna Rada.
+On 27 November 2014, the parliament elected Volodymyr Groysman from the Petro Poroshenko Bloc as the Chairman of the Verkhovna Rada.
 The parliament's chairman, first deputy chairman, and deputy chairman are all unaffiliated people's deputies according to parliamentary procedure.
 Oksana Syroyid is the first woman to ever hold a deputy chairman position in the Verkhovna Rada.

 Leadership (April 2016 – July 2019)

 Members

-Since November 28, 2014, the 8th Verkhovna Rada consists of a total of 420 people's deputies, which belong to one of six political party factions, two parliamentary groups, or the 38 unaffiliated people's deputies.
-For the first time in Ukrainian history, the Communist Party has failed to gain representation in the Verkhovna Rada.
+During its 8th term, from November 2014 to August 2019, the Verkhovna Rada consisted of a total of 420 deputies, who belonged to one of six political parties' parliamentary factions, two parliamentary groups, alongside the 38 unaffiliated people's deputies.
+Moreover, for the first time in Ukrainian history, the Communist Party of Ukraine has failed to gain enough votes to pass the threshold required to have any representatives in the Verkhovna Rada.

 Meanwhile, the Ukrainian Democratic Alliance for Reform (UDAR), which had 40 seats in the previous parliament's convocation, did not participate in the election independently.
-For the 2014 parliamentary election, UDAR merged their electoral lists with that of the Petro Poroshenko Bloc, being allocated 30 percent of bloc's electoral list.
+For the 2014 parliamentary election, UDAR merged its electoral lists with those of the Petro Poroshenko Bloc, being allocated 30 percent of the bloc's electoral list.

-A large portion of the 8th Verkhovna Rada are freshman people's deputies who did not have any prior legislative service.
-This convocation of parliament also has the largest representation of women in the Ukrainian parliament for the first time in history.
-While the women participation rate in parliament is lower than the 25.3 percent average of the OSCE member states, 49 of the deputies in parliament are women (approximately 12 percent).
+A large portion of the 8th Verkhovna Rada's deputies were first-term deputies without prior legislative service.
+Additionally, this convocation of parliament also had the largest representation of women in the Ukrainian parliament's history.
+While the women's participation rate in parliament was lower than the 25.3 percent average of the OSCE member states, 49 of the deputies in parliament were women (approximately 12 percent).

-Out of the newly elected deputies, 410 of them possess an academic degree; a further 144 deputies possess two or more such degrees.
-Fifty-four deputies are currently candidates for doctoral sciences, while 27 of them already possess a doctoral degree.
-The oldest member of parliament is the Opposition Bloc's Yukhym Zvyahilsky, who was elected from a constituency seat in northern Donetsk.
+Out of the newly elected deputies, 410 possessed an academic degree; a further 144 deputies possessed two or more such degrees.
+At that time, fifty-four deputies were candidates for doctoral studies, while 27 of them already possessed a doctoral degree.
+The oldest member of parliament was the Opposition Bloc's Yukhym Zvyahilsky, who was elected from a constituency seat in northern Donetsk.

+The 8th Ukrainian Verkhovna Rada began its term on 27 November 2014.
+421 people's deputies were elected during the 2014 Ukrainian parliamentary elections.